 A set of screw extractors or easy outs for removing the remains of a stud or bolt that has broken off flush.

-'Mole' or self grip wrenches,stillsons or pipe wrenches are the last resort on damaged fastenings,they can make the problem worse by damaging fastenings still further..If the nut is easy to get at,filing off the damaged flats may help a socket grip it.Sometimes if a nut and bolt are easy to replace it is quicker to cut them off with a slim cutting disc and angle grinder or hacksaw..WD40 and the like don't work as well freeing off seized fixings as something like Plus Gas or even diesel fuel.
+'Mole' or self grip wrenches,stillsons or pipe wrenches are the last resort on damaged fastenings,they can make the problem worse by damaging fastenings still further..If the nut is easy to get at,filing off the damaged flats may help a socket grip it.Sometimes if a nut and bolt are easy to replace it is quicker to cut them off with a slim cutting disc than spend time trying to undoe them.WD40 and the like are fine for water dispersal but don't work as well freeing off seized fixings as something like Plus Gas or other purpose made freeing agents or even diesel fuel.
 Coca Cola is said to work but its really very dilute phosphoric acid so would take some time to work,if at all.